 TCAs will be invited to Annette Strauss Institute events including our annual fundraising dinner, Great Conversations as a VIP guest, the Texas Conference on Civic Life, Speak Up!
 Speak Out!
 Civics Fairs, and special guest lectures.

-TCAs will also receive free admission to the Texas Tribune Festival (Sept.
-27-29, 2018 at UT-Austin) as an NPF social media ambassador.
+TCAs will also receive free admission to the Texas Tribune Festival as an NPF social media ambassador.

 Texas Civic Ambassadors will be supported by the strong network of Annette Strauss Institute researchers, political professionals, advisory council members, and program staff.
 Additionally, TCAs will be asked to identify a faculty or staff member on their campus who will serve as their mentor throughout their year of service to help advise on plans for outreach activities and events on their campus.

 TCAs will plan and host bipartisan dialogues on their campus that continue the conversation about civic life and issues confronting our democracy.
 Institute staff will be available to help guide you through your project plans and activities as an Ambassador.
 We'll help you brainstorm and troubleshoot -- and even possibly offer event support from our network.